Skip links

 in Tags

-The Scottish chemist Graham Cairns-Smith coins the theory called Inorganic Mineral according to which DNA is nothing more than the last link in a chain of cruder replicators whose first links would be made up of mineral replicators which would have acted perhaps in the
+Scottish chemist Graham Cairns-Smith coined the Inorganic Mineral theory according to which DNA is nothing more than the last link in a chain of cruder replicators whose first links would be made up of mineral replicators that would have acted perhaps in the first billion

 1962